proycon/homepage/content/posts/mail-lock-in.md

 +++
 title = "Rant against centralised e-mail" date = 2023-02-10T22:04:28+01:00
-description = "In this post I vent my frustration with the trend to centralise mail solutions"
+description = "In this post I vent my frustration with the trend to centralise mail solutions, as I've seen both of my two employers do recently."

-tags = ["e-mail", "M365"]
+tags = ["e-mail", "M365", "internet", "centralisation"]
 categories = []
 +++